About

 His Passion

 Dr. Steve Peters is deeply passionate about improving the lives of horses through the lens of neuroscience.
-At their ranch in the mountains of Colorado, where he and his wife, Michelle live with their seven horses, he finds inspiration in riding and observing equine behavior in a natural setting.
-These personal experiences fuel his commitment to understanding how horses think, feel, and learn.
+At their ranch in the mountains of Colorado, where he and his wife, Michelle, live with their seven horses and three Australian Shepherds, he finds daily inspiration in observing and riding horses in their natural environment.
+Those quiet, everyday moments—watching how horses communicate, connect, and learn—continue to shape his understanding of the equine brain and behavior.

 His Experience

-In collaboration with Canadian psychotherapist Sarah Schlote, Dr. Peters co-developed the Equuscience Master Course—a trauma-informed, evidence-based exploration of horse-human relationships.
+In collaboration with Canadian psychotherapist Sarah Schlote, he co-developed the Equuscience Master Course—a trauma-informed, evidence-based program exploring the science of horse–human relationships.

 His Approach